EU aims to counter Chinese, Russian influence at Balkan summit

 By Robin Emmott and Aleksandar Vasovic

-BRUSSELS/BELGRADE May 6 (Reuters) - European Union (EU) leaders host a summit on Wednesday with their six Balkan counterparts whose praise for Chinese and Russian support during the coronavirus crisis has ruffled feathers in the bloc, officials and diplomats said.
+BRUSSELS/BELGRADE May 6 (Reuters) - European Union leaders sought on Wednesday to bolster ties at a summit with their six Balkan counterparts whose praise for Chinese and Russian support during the coronavirus crisis has ruffled feathers in the bloc, officials and diplomats said.

 The EU says it has not been given enough credit for the 3.3 billion euros ($3.6 billion) it is providing, which officials said outweigh medical supplies Beijing and Moscow sent to Serbia and Bosnia in the early phase of the epidemic.

-The summit, planned for the Croatian capital Zagreb 20 years after the first ever EU-Balkan gathering, will take place via video from 1430 GMT, linking the heads of Serbia, Kosovo, Montenegro, Albania, Bosnia and North Macedonia with the 27 EU leaders.
+The summit, planned for the Croatian capital Zagreb 20 years after the first ever EU-Balkan gathering, got under way by video, linking the heads of Serbia, Kosovo, Montenegro, Albania, Bosnia and North Macedonia with the 27 EU leaders.

-Still scarred by 1990s wars, all six countries aspire to join the EU, though the response to the COVID-19 disease is likely to dominate.
+Still scarred by 1990s wars, all six countries aspire to join the EU, though the response to the COVID-19 disease dominated.
+"Our first priority: defeat COVID-19 together," European Council President Charles Michel, who is chairing the meeting, said on Twitter as the summit started.

-"The summit itself is the message, to say: we want you to join," said a senior EU diplomat involved in preparing the summit.
-"But we will also say that you cannot pander to the Chinese and the Russians when it suits you."
+"We will also say that you cannot pander to the Chinese and the Russians when it suits you," a senior EU diplomat said.

 China and Russia flew doctors and medical supplies to Bosnia and Serbia in March to help halt spreading of the coronavirus at a time when the EU's initial response was slow.

-Serbian President Aleksandar Vucic publicly thanked President Xi Jinping and the Chinese people.
+Serbian President Aleksandar Vucic, who at the time publicly thanked President Xi Jinping and the Chinese people, said on Wednesday in a statement that he was grateful for EU help.

-The Serb member of Bosnia's tripartite presidency, Milorad Dodik, praised Russia last month, criticising Brussels for initially limiting exports of medical aid to non-EU members.

-"The Europe we believed in ten years ago does not exist today," he said at the time, although he later softened his language.
+After a pre-summit video gathering with German Chancellor Angela Merkel's political family, the centre-right European People's Party, Vucic's office said that he thanked "assistance from the EU (that) arrived for Serbia".

 BATTLE FOR INFLUENCE